VeryCrazyDog/socketio-gol/README.md

 ## Accepted environment variables
-The following environment variables are supported by this web application:
+The following environment variables are supported by the backend server:
-- `PORT`: The port that this web application will listen to, default is `3000`.
+- `PORT`: The port that the backend server will listen to, default is `3000`.
-- `NODE_ENV`: The node environment that this web application will be running in.
+- `NODE_ENV`: The node environment that the backend server will be running in.
 Possible values are `development` and `production`.
 Default is `undefined` which is equal to `development`.
 - `LOG_LEVEL`: The log level of this web application.
 Default is `DEBUG`.
 Possible values are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR` and `SILENT`.

+The following environment variables are supported by the frontend development server:
+- `PORT`: The port that the frontend development server will listen to, default is `8080`.
+- `NODE_ENV`: The node environment for frontend development.
+This affect lint checking.
+	Possible values are `development` and `production`.
+Default is `undefined` which is equal to `development`.

 ## TODO